-- 10. Appeal of the Department's Final Order shall be accomplished as provided by the appropriate statute. - 11.
-Any person or entity who disagrees with or is aggrieved by the Final Decision or Final Order of the Department concerning the imposition of fine(s) and/or other sanction(s). suspension, or revocation of a license may appeal same in the circuit court of the county in which he/she resides.
-If the aggrieved party is a nonresident of this state, he/she may appeal to the Circuit Court of the First Judicial District of Hinds County, Mississippi.
-The appeal shall be filed no later than twenty (20) calendar days after the issuance of the Final Decision or Order by the Department. - 12.
-Any person or entity aggrieved by the decision of the circuit court may appeal to the Mississippi Supreme Court. - 13.
-If the licensee/aggrieved party fails to appeal the Final Order within the prescribed time, the decision becomes final and cannot be further appealed.
+10. Appeal of the Department's Final Order shall be accomplished as provided by the appropriate of the Department concerning the imposition of fine(s) and/or other sanction(s). suspension, or revocation of a license may appeal same in the circuit court of the county in which he/she resides.
+If the aggrieved party is a nonresident of this state, he/she may appeal to the Circuit later than twenty (20) calendar days after the issuance of the Final Decision or Order by the

+11. Any person or entity who disagrees with or is aggrieved by the Final Decision or Final Order